nishanthc/ukhur/readme.md

 Remember to try and upload multiple files at the same time!

- If you'd like to see a pre-generated report on a EULA from Microsoft you can view it [here](https://ukhur.nish.io/report/f199d881-5a5e-47be-9c47-ba84f54766ad/).
+ If you'd like to see a pre-generated report on some sample files you can view it [here](https://ukhur.nish.io/report/fa0fd355-f3d0-4856-9118-8b684be6e491/).

 ## Getting Started